NBISweden/teaching_literature_club/README.md

 There are points we feel we can deviate from the literature:

-- In this club, attendence is not expected and not recorded and not mandatory (instead of the advice to have attendance expected and/or recorded and/or mandatory `[Deenadayalan et al., 2008]`).
+- In this club, attendance is not expected and not recorded and not mandatory (instead of the advice to have attendance expected and/or recorded and/or mandatory `[Deenadayalan et al., 2008]`).
   We feel this does not fit the NBIS life of flexible schedule